Aug 09, 2022

 Do I Need Technical Skills to Start a Travel Blog?

 No. With a CMS like WordPress or a website builder, you can start a travel blog with minimal technical knowledge.
-However, learning the basics of coding can be very helpful if you plan to scale your website.
-Alternatively, you can hire a web developer, but this is a relatively expensive option.
+However, learning the basics of coding can be helpful if you plan to scale your website.
+You can also hire a web developer if you have the budget.

 How Much Does It Cost to Start a Travel Blog?

-For WordPress websites, the essentials include a hosting plan and a domain name.
+For WordPress websites, you need a hosting plan and a domain name.
 An entry-level hosting plan costs around $2-7/month, and a domain name costs around $9-15/year.
-So, a “bare-bones” WordPress site may cost about $33-99/year.
+So, the cost of a website (in this case, a “bare-bones” travel blog) costs about $33-99/year.

 Are Travel Blogs Profitable?

 Yes.
 According to SEMrush, travel is the 4th most profitable blog niche with a median monthly income of $5,000.
 Travel bloggers make money from advertisements, affiliate links, paid trips, and sponsored posts.
-With a quick Google search, you’ll find travel bloggers who publish how much money they make.
+With a quick Google search, you’ll find travel bloggers who publish their income.